cperacchio/booking-site/README.md

 Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.

+### Skills covered

+- Running Create, Read, Update, and Delete (CRUD) operations
+- Applying these operations across both databases and web applications
+- Setting up relationships between elements of an application
+- Thinking through important principles and patterns in building data models for a web application

 ### Overview

 This app is nearly complete.
 It is only missing one thing… real data!
 While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
 By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database: